Tiberriver256/Tiberriver256.GitHub.io/_posts/2015-12-06-PowerShellProgress-Pt1.md

 The **$SyncHash** variable is going to be used to manage the progress bar from the current thread as we'll see later in the **Write-Progress** cmdlet.

-The next step is to create the command that will run in this alternate runspace which creates a very basic xaml progress bar and adds the elements of the progressbar to the **$SyncHash** for later modificiation.
+The next step is to create the command that will run in this alternate runspace which creates a very basic xaml progress bar and adds the elements of the progressbar to the **$SyncHash** for later modification.

 ```powershell
     $PowerShellCommand = [PowerShell]::Create().AddScript({